nguyenchilong/tutorial/caret/readme.rst

 installed first, then follow these steps:

 0. Clone this repo to your local machine
-1. Run ``npm install`` to get the development dependencies (Grunt, LESS, and some other packages)
-2. Start ``grunt``, which will generate the CSS files from the LESS source
-3. Visit ``chrome://extensions`` and enable Developer Mode.
+1. Visit ``chrome://extensions`` and enable Developer Mode.
-4. Still on the extensions page, click the button marked "Load unpacked extension..." and select the directory containing Caret's manifest.json.
+2. Still on the extensions page, click the button marked "Load unpacked extension..." and select the directory containing Caret's manifest.json.